shekodn/trendlit/grammar/README.md

 initialize slice with respective initialization value (0 for int, False for bool, etc)

 ### snp_push_start_false_bottom
-Add a false bottom to maintain presedence with arrays []
+Add a false bottom to maintain precedence with arrays []

 ### snp_return_module
 Allows return only in non-global scopes (functions)